vue-bridge/vue-bridge/packages/docs/guides/index.md

 ### You might not need this at all if you:

-* want to write a Vue library that doesn't use/export components (only composition functions or other helpers, for example)
+* want to write a Vue library that doesn't use/export components (only composition functions or other helpers, for example).
+Then [`vue-demi`](https://github.com/vueuse/vue-demi) might be all you need, or not even that.

 ## Workflow of publishing cross-compatible Vue Libraries